United Airlines Said It Was A 'Horrible Failure' To Forcibly Remove A Man From An Overbooked Flight

 "Our employees did not have the authority to do what was right or use common sense," he added.
 "This has to be a turning point for 87,000 professionals here at United."

+"It was a mistake of epic proportions in hindsight, clearly," said Munoz.

+A large portion of the hearing focused on fees charged to consumers for cancellations and rebooking.
+The executives explained that overbooking is a common practice to keep fares down for passengers while ensuring the company does not lose money by offering low ticket prices.

-Munoz, who was accompanied by United Airlines President Scott Kirby, is one of five airline executives who testified on Capitol hill, including Bob Jordan, a Southwest Airlines executive, who announced that beginning May 8, the airline will no longer overbook flights.
+But Bob Jordan, a Southwest Airlines executive, said that beginning May 8, the airline will no longer overbook flights.

+Peter DeFazio (D-OR), who introduced a bill that would require airlines to clearly disclose fees and policies to consumers, asked Jordan how it would affect the airline's bottom line.

 Leticia Miranda is a consumer affairs reporter for BuzzFeed News and is based in New York.